open-ephys/acq-board-docs/source/Tutorials/Troubleshooting-noise.rst

 Beware of bad power supplies
 ######################################################################
 Sometimes, aftermarket power supplies, mostly for laptops, but also for LED lights, or any other power brick, can cause a lot of line noise - try individually turning off equipment to isolate the offending one.
-If 60Hz is a president issue, it is worth trying powering the acquisition system from a high quality bench DC supply (5V) - this can significantly reduce noise in some cases.
+If 60 Hz is a president issue, it is worth trying powering the acquisition system from a high quality bench DC supply (5V) - this can significantly reduce noise in some cases.

 Line noise caused by different power circuits
 ######################################################################